Enlargement of the European Union: EU enlargement policy

 Amid the 2022 Russian invasion of Ukraine, the three former Soviet republics of Ukraine, Moldova and Georgia submitted applications for EU membership.

 The European Parliament subsequently voted to accept an emergency petition from the government of Ukraine for EU member state candidacy.
-On 17 June 2022, the European Commission recommended that Ukraine and Moldova become candidates for EU membership, and that Georgia be recognised as a potential candidate but that it would need to "meet certain conditions" to be granted candidate status.
-These conditions included investing more in education and infrastructure, and completing a number of reforms in the areas of elections, judicial independence, crime, corruption, and oligarchs.
+On 17 June 2022, the European Commission recommended that Ukraine and Moldova become candidates for EU membership and that Georgia be recognised as a potential candidate but that it would need to "meet certain conditions" to be granted candidate status.
+These conditions included investing more in education and infrastructure and completing several reforms in elections, judicial independence, crime, corruption, and oligarchs.
 These recommendations were approved by the European Council during a summit on 23 June.

-Kosovo submitted its application for membership on 14 December 2022 and on the 15th, the Commission granted candidate status to Bosnia and Herzegovina.
+On 14 December 2023, the European Council granted candidate status to Georgia, agreed to open accession negotiations with Ukraine and Moldova, and announced that the opening of accession negotiations with Bosnia and Herzegovina would be reconsidered once certain conditions were met with an update expected in March 2024.
+On 9 July 2024 the European Union halted Georgia's accession into the European union after their authorities adopted a new "foreign influence" law which some fear might curb democratic freedom.

+Potential enlargement agenda

+Armenia

+On 12 March 2024, the European Parliament passed a resolution confirming Armenia meets Maastricht Treaty Article 49 requirements and that the country may apply for EU membership.
+On 26 March 2025, the Armenian parliament approved a bill calling for the start of the process of Armenia's accession to the European Union.

 Abandoned enlargement negotiations

-Several sovereign states have previously submitted applications for membership to the EU, but are no longer on the agenda:
+Several sovereign states have previously submitted applications for membership to the EU but are no longer on the agenda: